Moore hits 3-run HR in 10th, Mariners beat Blue Jays 9-7

 Blue Jays RHP Adam Cimber, acquired in a trade Tuesday with Seattle, reported to Toronto and was activated along with Matz.
 To make room for the two, Toronto optioned RHPs Anthony Castro and Joel Payamps to Triple-A Buffalo.
 RHP Jeremy Beasley was also designated for assignment.

 Seattle activated LHP Marco Gonzales from the paternity list and optioned IF Donovan Walton to Triple-A Tacoma.
-Mariners manager Scott Servais said Gonzales would start Saturday against Texas.
+Servais said Gonzales would start Saturday against Texas.

 TRAINER’S ROOM